 1. General.-(i) Rainfall.
 Brief particulars of the rainfall pattern in Tasmania were given on page 1136 of Official Year Book No. 37.
-(See also Chapter II.-Physiography, p.
-45 of this issue.)
+(See also Chapter II.-Physiography, page 45 of this Year Book.

 (ii) Main Purposes of Conservation and Utilization.
 Owing to Tasmania's fortunate rainfall position, scarcity of water is not a serious problem in normal seasons.
 Conservation of water for hydro-electric generation is the predominant interest, and conservation for domestic and industrial purposes is more important than irrigation.
-Conservation of water on farms is not practised to the same extent as on the mainfand, probably because running streams and good rainfall are on a more generous scale.
+Conservation of water on farms is not practised to the same extent as on the mainland, probably because running streams and good rainfall are on a more generous scale.
 Provision of artificial storages (apart from house tanks) is rare, but progressive landowners are beginning to take advantage of modern plant, such as bulldozers, to provide small excavated storages on their properties.
 Underground water is of poor quality, but a small quantity which has been exploited to a limited extent only by bores and windmills exists over an area in the Midlands.
-Geological conditions do not appear to favour the utilization of underground water except on a minor scale. (iii) Administration.
+Geological conditions do not appear to favour the utilization of underground water except on a minor scale.

+(iii) Administration.
 The State does not own all natural waters, and consequently the subject of water rights is a difficult one.
 The Mines Department has power to grant certain rights for mining operations, and the Hydro-Electric Commission must approve the abstraction of water from any stream or lake of potential value for power generation.
 Under the provisions of an Act passed in 1944, the Water, Sewerage and Drainage Board was constituted to consider the financial and technical practicability of all water supply schemes constructed by local authorities, other than the cities of Hobart and Launceston.
 Legislation was also enacted during 1952 empowering Local Authorities to take water from specific sources of supply and to construct waterworks.
 The Act does not cover irrigation, which is practised to a limited extent only by private interests.
 Provision has been made in the Act for the protection of riparian rights, but there is no general legislation for the control of water courses.

-2. Hydro-electricity.\--Tasmania depends entirely on water for power development.
+2. Hydro-electricity.-Tasmania depends entirely on water for power development.
 The Hydro Electric Commission, the authority controlling the generation of electricity in Tasmania, conducts a continuous survey of the water power resources of the State assisted by modern methods such as aerial photography and geophysical exploration.

 Most of the water potential is located on the Central Plateau with an area of about 1,500 square miles at an altitude of from 2,000 to 4,000 feet and subject to rainfall of from 30 inches a year in the east to 80 inches on the western perimeter.
 On the plateau are a large number of lakes which provide the means for storage at low cost.
 These include Great Lake with an area of 58 square miles, Lake St. Clair and Lake Echo, each more than 12 square miles, and others of smaller area.
+Parliamentary approval has recently been given for the Commission to proceed with the development of the waters of the Great Lake through a 300,000 kW underground power station at the foot of the Western Tiers some 10 miles from Cressy.
+The power station will operate under a head of 2,750 feet and will utilize the existing Great Lake storage which is to be supplemented by water pumped from an additional storage which will be created at Arthurs Lakes some four miles to the east of the southern end of the Great Lake.